OsamuDazai666/esp32-rust-setup/README.md

 ## Environment Setup for Linux

-- Make you have rust installed if you haven't already.
+- Make sure you have rust installed if you haven't already.

 ```bash
 $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh